About the Blog

-Tina R. Fields, Ph.D., has taught about the cultural & spiritual sides of environmental issues at the college level since 1999, including 5 years of living outdoors in tents, traveling in the wild with her students.
+Tina R. Fields, Ph.D., has taught about the cultural & spiritual sides of environmental issues at the college level since 1999 at four institutions.
+This includes 5 years of living outdoors in tents with the Audubon Expedition Institute at Lesley University, traveling in the wild with her students for over 200 days per year.
 Before that, she lived with a part-wolf for 13 years, a relationship that taught her a great deal about interspecies communication and respect.

-On the side, Tina is a gleeful DIYer who delights in making useful things out of ‘junk,’ living history buff, and incorrigible punster.
+On the side, Tina is a gleeful DIYer who delights in making useful things out of “junk” and “weeds,” living history buff, voracious reader of mythopoeic fiction, and incorrigible punster.